The Doctor Says my Son has Phimosis!

 * YWB editors’ note: While these linked articles demonstrate widespread medical misunderstanding of phimosis, they nonetheless contain some outdated information about foreskin development and care.
 Some of the articles underestimate the average age of retractability, and one incorrectly encourages “gentle” retraction of a child’s non-retractile foreskin and cleaning with soap.
 In addition, some of the authors consider circumcision a first-line treatment for pathological issues, though less invasive options are available.

-Katie Ward lives in New York state with her husband, daughter, and son.
-She has worked as a journalist and an English teacher, and provides breastfeeding support in her community.
+Katie Ward lives in Western New York with her husband and three children.
+She has worked as a journalist and educator, and provides breastfeeding support in her community.
 When she first began exploring the issue of circumcision, she assumed there had to be a good reason so many people were choosing it for their boys.
 What she learned (and continues to learn) compelled her to start speaking out in defense of children and their normal, healthy bodies.
 She has written for YWB on the subject of balance bias in the circumcision debate.